 Citizens Advice Bureau (CAB)

 Cities and most towns across New Zealand have a local Citizens Advice Bureau (CAB).
 It is a place where you will find someone who can provide information, advice and support on just about any problem you may have.
 CAB also run workshops, including Migrant Connect workshops to help you settle in to New Zealand.
-They can also help in over 20 different languages through CAB Language Connect.
+They can also help in 15 different languages through CAB Language Connect.

 Wellington has a number of groups representing a wide range of ethnic groups in the area.
 Check them out on the Citizen's Advice Bureau (CAB) site.

 If you need help with an immigration matter, you should talk either to a lawyer experienced in the field or to a licensed immigration adviser.
 Find an advisor using the online register operated by the Immigration Advisers Authority.

 Budget and financial services